thomasberge/restedwf/README.md

 This is the core module that adds the basic functionality.
 Add-ons will give optional functionality.
 The main features in this module are:
 - Class-oriented code pattern.
 Each /resource is its own class with each HTTP method being a function.
-- OpenAPI 3.1 yaml import to create server endpoints.
-Supports external function calls based on operationId.
+- OpenAPI 3.1 yaml import and export.
+Imported endpoints supports external function calls based on operationId.
 - Sessions & Cookies.
 Who doesn't like cookies?
 - Automatic JSON Web Token implementation, seemlessly integrated with Session & Cookie support.
 JWT requirement per method in a /resource.
 Optional redirect if token doesn't validate.
 - Easy implementation to database.